Current Lab Members

 Meghan is a Senior Research Investigator in the Brodsky Lab.
 Meghan obtained her Ph.D. at Drexel University under the mentorship of Richard Rest.
 Her work focuses on the mechanism of inflammasome activation in response to gram negative bacteria, the role of RIPK1 in control of Yersinia infection the regulation of host innate immune defense during bacterial infection.

-Alex is a fifth year Ph.D. candidate in the Cell and Molecular Biology program.
+Alex is a recently graduated Ph.D. candidate in the Cell and Molecular Biology program.
 She is interested in the regulation of inflammatory gene expression and metabolic control of inflammation.
 She is also earning her certificate in public health, and plans to use her training to develop evidence based health policies at the federal level.

 Daniel Sorobetea, Ph.D.